Gower Community Band

 Guidelines:

 1. Composers are advised to check practical instrument ranges (as opposed to absolute instrumental ranges) very carefully in order to remain in the “standard high school or community band” specification.
 Notes in the extreme high or low range of any instrument should be avoided.
 Likewise, composers should consider the typical high school or community band levels (grades 3-4) carefully when deciding on the complexity of time signatures, key signatures, and rhythmic patterns.
 Publishers’ grading and festival syllabi would be helpful aids.
+See the “American Band College Music Grading Chart” graphic as one example.

 2. In determining winning submissions, adjudicators will focus primarily on artistic integrity and creativity of the works, but composers should be aware that errors in instrumentation, range, transposition, rhythmic patterns, scoring, or significantly exceeding the grades 3-4 standard will be considered.
 Identification of the composer, whether intentional or not, will result in an automatic disqualification.
+To help maintain composer anonymity, all student questions should be directed to the composition professors who will contact the GCB Director on their behalf.

 3. Composers are expected to ensure that adequate phrasing, dynamics, and articulation marks are provided to enable the correct interpretation of their works.